Is options trading risky?

 I always see this question in the comments of my YouTube videos.

-People express concern about options trading by insinuating that it is “picking up pennies in front of a steamroller”, and comment that “selling option premium is risky”.
+People express concern about options trading by indicating that selling options is “picking up pennies in front of a steamroller”, and comment that “selling option premium is risky”.

-Traders believe that being active and being aggressive will make them money.
+Traders often lose money when selling options because they're too aggressive.
+Traders mistakenly believe that trading too often and being aggressive will make them money.

-Except, it won't if they're trading a bad strategy and not optimizing their entries.
+Trading too often and aggressively will not help if they're trading a bad strategy, not hedging for black swan events and not optimizing their entries.

 Check out this day trading study that analyzed 360,000 day traders and...
 359,000 LOST money, an average of 15% a year.

 Is there a better solution?
 Yes, there is.
 Continue reading below:

 In my opinion, the best way for retail traders to be consistently profitable is by selling option premium.